 This module provides two isolated groups of four input channels each.
 This allows fast inputs and slower or highly-filtered inputs to be connected to the same module without adversely affecting the update rate of the fast inputs.
 To take advantage of this feature, up to four inputs requiring fast response should be placed together in one isolated group while slower inputs should be connected to the other isolated group.
-For example, voltage and current inputs with higher frequency input filter settings should be grouped together on one of the isolated groups while thermocouple, RTD, resistance, or voltage/current inputs with low-frequency input filter settings should be grouped together on the other isolated group.
+For example, voltage and current inputs with higher frequency input filter settings should be grouped together on one of the isolated groups while thermocouple, RTD, resistance, or voltage/current inputs with low-frequency input filter settings should be grouped.